{{ :en:multiasm:curriculum:logo_400.png?200 | Multiasm Project Logo}}

 ====== Programming in Assembler for Embedded Systems ======

-Assembler programming for embedded systems uses an integrated solution for IoT laboratories, namely VREL NextGen Software. \\
+Assembler programming for embedded systems uses both on-site programming of devices connected directly to the development platform (usually via USB) and an integrated solution for IoT laboratories: VREL NextGen Software for remote experimentation. \\

-The following chapters present more data on how to use the VREL NextGen remote labs system.
+The following chapters present additional information on using the VREL NextGen remote labs system for assembler programming.

 [[en:iot-open:practical:software]]